Fellowships and Scholarships

 SIGMA XI: GRANTS IN AID OF RESEARCH PROGRAM

 The program awards grants of up to $1,000 to students from all areas of the sciences and engineering.
-Designated funds from the National Academy of Sciences allow for grants of up to $2,500 for astronomy or vision related research.
+Designated funds from the National Academy of Sciences allow for grants of up to $5,000 for astronomy research and $2,500 for vision related research.
+Students use the funding to pay for travel expenses to and from a research site, or for purchase of non-standard laboratory equipment necessary to complete a specific research project.

-The Smithsonian Institution offers fellowships for research and study in the following fields:
+The Smithsonian Institution offers fellowships in many diverse disciplines, including:

 - Animal behavior, ecology, and environmental science